Apolo151/Casting_Agency/README.md

 This will install all of the required packages within the `requirements.txt` file.

-Running the project locally means that it can´t access Herokus env variables.
-To fix this, you need to edit a few informations in setup.py, so it can connect to a local database
+For the project to be able to connect to your local database you will have to:

-- open setup.sh and change the DATABASE_PATH and TEST_DATABASE_PATH to your database path.
+- open setup.sh and change the DATABASE_URL and TEST_DATABASE_URL to your database URL.

 ##### Key Dependencies